Yello's Art History

 Throughout high school, I wanted to learn how to make games.
 So I made the mistake of choosing computer science as a way to learn, like any young naive gamer.
 Instead of learning level design, graphics, and what made games fun, I was forced to learn how to simulate an elevator and how to program things as efficiently as possible.
 I quickly realized that I'm not a very logical person.
 I would get frustrated and sometimes emotional when some random code that wasn't working the way I wanted, as if it's being particularly rude to me.
 But I felt trapped because I didn't know any other subjects that I would be interested in, let alone something artistic.
 So I kept clinging onto computer science throughout all 4 years of high school...and I hated it.

 And that bled into my college application process.
 I was doing computer science for so long, that I felt like I had no choice but to choose it as my major, despite never really caring for it.
 That turned out to be the biggest mistake of my life.
 My indecision led me to having the WORST first college semester ever.
-I hated all of my classes, I hated what I was learned, I hated everything that had to do with this major.
+I hated all of my classes, I hated what I was learning, I hated everything that had to do with this major.
 So, after so much inner turmoil, I decided that enough was enough.
 I need to choose a different path.
 What path?
 I had no idea.
 So I chose something that I remembered doing on my own: drawing.
 I didn't take any lessons and never really practiced, but I just needed some way out.

 So after somehow convincing my parents about my plans, I began the process of swtiching majors, a semester into my college experience.
 I hadn't done any research and I had no idea what I was even capable of within the art field.
 But I was willing to give it a try.
-I remembred having to talk to various counselors and professors to make it happen.
+I remembered having to talk to various counselors and professors to make it happen.
 I had absolutely no portolio to show, so I had to build one from scratch, with what litte skills I had.
 I absolutely did not wanna delay graduating even a semester late, so within those couple last months of that semester, I hunkered down and conjured up as many pieces I could muster up with my new sketchbook.

 I'm not gonna act like I was this prodigy right out the gate.
 But honestly looking at my very first real attempts at drawing, I'm shocked at how decent I was with creating semi-accurate depictions of objects.
 I remember even getting myself a humble little drawing tablet for my very slow Windows 8 laptop to take a stab at digital drawing, which I ended up really liking over traditional drawing.
 So I grinded out as many quality pieces as I could and against all odds, I managed to enter the art degree pathway...with no prior experience.
 This will always be one of my proudest moments because I managed to crawl myself out of such a dark time of bitterness and confusion through determination and discipline.
 I'm pretty sure I would be miserable right now if I was still stuck in the CS realm.
 Blegh...